Impact

 Risk and Exploitability

 The CVSS score of 7.5 indicates a high severity risk of arbitrary code execution.
-No EPSS score is presently available, so the exact exploitation probability cannot be quantified.
+The EPSS score of 0.00088 indicates a very low probability of exploitation.
 The vulnerability is not listed in the CISA KEV catalog.
 Exploitation requires the capability to create or modify a ResolutionRequest, which can be achievable in multi-tenant or permissively configured namespaces.
 Successful exploitation results in the attacker gaining broad cluster access to Secrets via the resolver pod.

 OpenCVE Enrichment